department-of-veterans-affairs/va.gov-vfs-teams/Developer-Documentation/vets-api/vets-api-readme.md

----
-title: Vets-API ReadMe
+# Vets-API ReadMex

-label: ReadMe
----
-Vets.gov's frontend repo(Vets-Website) uses Vets-API as a service layer for all features.
+Vets.gov's front-end repo(Vets-Website) uses Vets-API as a service layer for all features.
 To expose new data or systems to Vets-Website, engineers should create an integration in Vets-API.
 If you would like to expose an existing service's API, without an associated Vets-Website form, save in progress functionality, or prefill, please reach out to the DSVA for additional options.

 The Vets-API Platform is a wrapper around VA data services with utilities and tools that support interaction with those services on behalf of a Veteran.
 It exposes tools to retrieve information and submit data to VA systems, and does so with a unified sign-in mechanism.
 When services are down or are experiencing problems, Vets-API integrations are designed to gracefully handle failures and provide useful notifications to consumers.
 Vets-API is built on top of Ruby on Rails, providing a unified JSON-based REST interface and additional resilience for VA data services that may not be designed to operate directly with users 24x7.